 General and Automobile Liability Coverage is written on an occurrence basis, without member deductibles.
 Errors and Omissions coverage (which includes Employment Practices Liability) is written on claims made basis, and the members are responsible for 10% of the incurred costs of the claims.
+The Property coverage offered by HARRP is on a replacement cost basis, with deductibles ranging from \$1,000 to \$25,000.
 (Due to special underwriting circumstances, some members may be subject to greater deductibles and E & O co-payments).
-Coverage limits for General Liability, Automobile Liability, as well as Errors and Omissions, are \$2,000,000 per occurrence with a \$2,000,000 aggregate.
+Fidelity coverage is also offered, with limits of \$100,000 (with options up to \$500,000) for employee dishonesty, forgery, or alteration and \$10,000 for theft with deductibles similar to the retention of property.